 Time is also given to Outdoor and Adventurous Activities and to Swimming.

-A great deal of emphasis is placed upon establishing the ABCs – agility, balance and co-ordination.
+A great deal of emphasis is placed upon establishing the ABCs – agility, balance and coordination.

 Dance also takes about a quarter of the timetable.
 Children learn formal (traditional and modern) dances as well as experiencing free movement to music.

 Swimming takes place at York Hall.
 Children in Years 4,5 and 6 swim for either the first half or the last half of each year and the vast majority are able to swim 10 metres by the time they leave Bonner.
 There are two classes at York Hall – Beginners and Advanced.
 Beginners classes take place in the Beginners pool, where the focus is confidence in the water and the goal is 10 metres unaided swimming.
 Advanced classes are only for those able to swim at least 10 metres in the correct style.
-These classes take place in the big pool and children complete challanges and certificates depending on ability level.
+These classes take place in the big pool and children complete challenges and certificates depending on ability level.

 OUTDOOR AND ADVENTUROUS ACTIVITIES: